 - The Company will collaborate with other organizations as needed to present a united front against human trafficking and modern slavery in its broader working environment.

 - The Company will support staff as needed to be aware of the risks of human trafficking and modern slavery and to act appropriately when any such risk is detected, including by providing appropriate training on this policy and its requirements, pursuant to applicable legal requirements and local practices.

-- The Company will include provisions in supplier contracts to similarly prohibit the use of forced, compulsory, or trafficked labor, and expects that its suppliers will hold their own suppliers to the same high standards.
+- The Company will endeavor to include provisions in supplier contracts to similarly prohibit the use of forced, compulsory, or trafficked labor, and expects that its suppliers will hold their own suppliers to the same high standards.

 Human trafficking: Arranging or facilitating the travel of another person so that person may be exploited.
 It is irrelevant whether or not that person has consented to travel.
 The exploitation need not actually have taken place.

-Exploitation: Slavery, servitude or forced or compulsory labor; sexual exploitation, in particular but not limited to prostitution and sexual offences involving children; the removal of organs, otherwise than as properly approved by relevant authorities; securing services or other benefits/advantage by force, threats or deception; and securing services from children or anyone who is mentally or physically ill or disabled, where it is reasonable to expect that someone without the relevant vulnerability would have refused.
+Exploitation: Slavery, servitude or forced or compulsory labor; sexual exploitation, in particular, but not limited to prostitution and sexual offenses involving children; the removal of organs, otherwise than as properly approved by relevant authorities; securing services or other benefits/advantage by force, threats or deception; and securing services from children or anyone who is mentally or physically ill or disabled, where it is reasonable to expect that someone without the relevant vulnerability would have refused.